matthaneburger/CostBasisCalculator/README.md

 ## Next Steps
 Restructure project.
 [FIXED]

-Leavng CRSR and investing in other assets to account for loss Will update this readme later on...
+Leaving CRSR and investing in other assets to account for loss Will update this readme later on...
 [BACKLOG]